Web Color Accessibility: WCAG 2.2 Guide

 1.3 Billion

-Color accessibility isn't just about compliance—it's about ensuring your content is usable by everyone, including people with visual impairments, color vision deficiencies, or temporary vision issues.
+Color accessibility means your content works for people with visual impairments, color vision deficiencies, or temporary vision issues.
+It also helps people using screens in bright sunlight or on small mobile devices.

 • Legal Requirements:ADA, Section 508, and international laws require accessible digital content

-• Business Impact:Inaccessible design excludes potential customers and limits market reach
+• Business Impact:Inaccessible websites exclude potential customers and limit your market reach

-• Better UX for Everyone:Accessible design principles improve usability for all users
+• Better UX for Everyone:Accessible design makes websites easier to use for everyone

 WCAG 2.2 Contrast Requirements

-The Web Content Accessibility Guidelines (WCAG) define minimum contrast ratios to ensure text is readable.
-Here are the current standards:
+The Web Content Accessibility Guidelines (WCAG) set minimum contrast ratios for text readability.
+The current standards are:

 Level AA